We are happy to launch our new website. It includes a collection of

 of the Bioeconomy Strategy?

-and rehabilitation approach to food and farming systems.
-It focuses
+rehabilitation approach to food and farming systems.
+It focuses on topsoil

-on topsoil regeneration, increasing biodiversity, improving the water
+regeneration, increasing biodiversity, improving the water cycle, enhancing

-resilience to climate change, and strengthening the health and vitality
+to climate change, and strengthening the health and vitality of farm

-of farm soil.
-Practices include recycling as much farm waste as possible
+soil.
+Practices include recycling as much farm waste as possible and

 on small farms and gardens is often based on philosophies like permaculture,